Last Updated on by Jeremy

 For those looking to visit CERN, the two hour guided tour is free of charge yet requires a reservation that we made many months in advance.
-Access to the museums are free for all visitors regardless of the tour schedule.
+Access to the museums is free for all visitors regardless of the tour schedule.
 When in Geneva, take Tram 18 in the direction of CERN to its final stop (about 20 minutes from the central train station Cornavin).

 Disclosure: We are not physicists and do not claim to be experts in particle physics.
 Our understanding of the studies at CERN comes from our tour at the facility and brief internet searches (hey, thanks CERN!).
 If you happen to be a particle physicist and spot an error, please contact us to let us know!
 We must also give a special shout out to our friend Lauren at Never Ending Footsteps who is actually a particle physicist and gave us feedback on this post.